Britain to give all-clear to Huawei security centre

 That review, led by Prime Minister David Cameron’s national security adviser Kim Darroch, will give Huawei the all-clear, but will recommend tighter controls at the site, the person familiar with the issue told Reuters, without giving details of the extra checks.

-Parliament’s security committee recommended in June that intelligence officials work at the center.
+Parliament’s security committee recommended in June that intelligence officials work at the centre.

 Cameron’s spokesman said the report would be published shortly and he would make no further comment until then.